FAQEUCyber Resilience Act

 Citations

-Section 9
+Question 9

-Do maintenance, repair, or refurbishment of legacy products automatically count as substantial modifications under the CRA?
+Do maintenance, repair, or refurbishment of Legacy Products automatically count as substantial modifications under the CRA?

 No.